CANADA (and U.S.) 2024

 saguenay bike

-Our next port of call was Quebec.
+Our next port of call was Québec City.

-Our ship docked close to the center of the old town and from the deck we had a good view of Chateau Frontenac.
-It looks very much like an old French chateau but in reality it is nothing more than a hotel.
+Our ship docked close to the centre of the old town and from the deck we had a good view of Château Frontenac.
+It looks very much like an old French château but in reality it is nothing more than a hotel.

 chateau frontenac

-We spent two days in the city of Quebec.
+We spent two days in the city of Québec.
 On our first day we walked to La Gare du Palais from where we caught the number 800 bus to Montmorency Falls which lie by the St. Lawrence River a little north of the city.
 The bus journey took around 25 minutes.

 The falls are higher than Niagara but very much narrower.
 We walked all the way around the falls and down to the bottom of them before catching a cable car back up to the top.